DronHazra/Intellear/README.md

 [Intellear](https://intellear.com/) is an AI-powered online ear-training web-app!
 It's powered by [Magenta.js](https://magenta.tensorflow.org/), using their [MusicVAE](https://magenta.tensorflow.org/music-vae) and [Onsets and Frames](https://magenta.tensorflow.org/onsets-frames) models.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using components from [Material-UI](https://material-ui.com/).
-It is licensed under the [MIT license](LICENSE).
+It is licensed under the [Apache License 2.0](LICENSE).

 ## Start working